csrc-sdsu/mole/READMEchanges.md

 To install the MOLE library on your system, certain packages must be installed and configured beforehand.
 The required packages vary by operating system.

+For a MacOS, Homebrew needs to be installed to download the required packages.
+Homebrew can be downloaded from
+	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 ### 3.1 General Packages
 - **cmake**
 - **fortran**